The Locker Key

 “Don’t believe everything you read.
 It’s a hundred and twelve.
 And it pays the bills.”

-Jake glances out the window and notices the two burly men.
-They are backtracking up the street checking out one store at a time.
-He looks back at Marlow and sees he is studying them closely.
+Jake glanced out the window and noticed the two burly men.
+They were backtracking up the street, checking out one store at a time.
+He looked back at Marlow and saw he was studying them closely.

 “Friends of yours, Terry?”